 How we compared

-We compared the services people most often shortlist for done-for-you job searching: Careerify, Find My Profession, My Personal Recruiter, Career Agents, WeAreCareer, and Scale.jobs, plus the main AI auto-apply tools.
-Pricing, guarantees, and volumes were pulled from each vendor’s live site on July 8, 2026 — not from third-party roundups — and review scores come from each company’s public Trustpilot page.
+We compared the main companies that apply to jobs for you: Careerify, Find My Profession, My Personal Recruiter, Career Agents, WeAreCareer, Scale.jobs, and Reverse Recruiting Agency, plus the main AI auto-apply tools.
+If you searched for a job application service rather than a reverse recruiter, that guide compares the same field under the term you used.
+Pricing, guarantees, and volumes were pulled from each vendor’s live site between July 8 and 18 August 2026 — not from third-party roundups — and every Trustpilot figure was re-verified on 21 August 2026 on each company’s own Trustpilot page.
 Where a vendor doesn’t publish a number, we say “not published” rather than guessing.

 The quick answer, by situation

-- Best premium executive service: Find My Profession — US-based team, coaching included, strongest brand in the premium tier, from $2,000 for the first month.
+- Best premium executive service: Find My Profession — US-based team, coaching included, strongest brand in the premium tier, at $3,000/mo (or $1,500/mo plus 8% of first-year salary).

-- Best if you want skin in the game: WeAreCareer — program fee plus a 3–4% success fee on your first-year salary, with an interview-count refund guarantee on its top program.
+- Best if you want skin in the game: WeAreCareer — program fee plus a 3–4% success fee on your first-year salary, with an advertised interview-count refund guarantee on its top program — one their own Terms limit to whatever the signed agreement states.

 - Best free starting point: Simplify — a genuinely free autofill copilot and tracker.
 You still do the applying, so it’s a tool, not a service.